Aftercare Instructions for the Medical Abortion

 - The doctor will give you an envelope containing the correct dosage of the second medication, four small tablets of misoprostol.
 You will use this medication to complete the medical abortion process in your home.

 How do I complete the medical abortion process after my appointment?

-- We will then give you an envelope with four small tablets of the second medication, misoprostol.
+You will use the misoprostol you are sent home with 24 to 72 hours after taking the mifepristone pill.
 Misoprostol belongs to a class of drugs called prostaglandins, which cause the uterus to cramp and the cervix to dilate.
-The FDA has approved Misoprostol for the treatment of ulcers.
+The FDA has approved misoprostol for the treatment of ulcers.